QuChunhe/study/Maths.md

 A sample is any subset of measurements selected from the population.

+The patterns and trends discovered in the analysis of the data are defined as data mining models.

 # Bayesian Statistics

 Bradley P. Carlin and Thomas A. Louis,  Bayesian Methods for Data Analysis third edition, Taylor & Francis Group 2009